 The Internet of Things (IoT) basically concerns the billions of physical devices throughout the world which are now connected to the internet, continuously gathering and sharing data.

-This incorporates a remarkable number of objects, of all shapes and sizes, be it common household items like refrigerators and light bulbs or smart microwaves that automatically cook your food for the appropriate length of time, or self driving cars (You can also take a glance at our blog on Can electric vehicles save the overall environment?) which are packed with complex sensors to detect objects in their path, or also wearable fitness devices which calculate your heart rate as well as keep track of the number of steps you've taken in a day, applying that information to formulate appropriate exercise plans and even smart cities which adopt IoT devices like connected sensors, lights, and meters to gather and analyze data.
+This incorporates a remarkable number of objects, of all shapes and sizes, be it common household items like refrigerators and light bulbs or smart microwaves that automatically cook your food for the appropriate length of time, or self driving cars (You can also take a glance at our blog on electric vehicles) which are packed with complex sensors to detect objects in their path, or also wearable fitness devices which calculate your heart rate as well as keep track of the number of steps you've taken in a day, applying that information to formulate appropriate exercise plans and even smart cities which adopt IoT devices like connected sensors, lights, and meters to gather and analyze data.
 The cities then employ this data for enhancing infrastructure, public utilities and services, and more.

 Be it a trivial or an integral aspect, technologies have since long been incorporated in movies to enhance or expediate its storyline.
 IoT in particular has been adopted even before the technology was properly established.
 From smart cars to smart devices, smart cities to smart watches, there has been subtle or not so subtle application of IoT in prevailing science fiction movies from the dawn of movies itself.

-The movie makers have struggled to arrive at an equilibrium between fantasy and realism thus raising the argument of whether movies employing this technology are proposed to be a platform for eluding reality, for manifesting our technological conquests, or just as a cautionary saga.
+The movie makers have struggled to arrive at an equilibrium between fantasy and realism thus raising the argument of whether movies employing this technology is proposed to be a platform for eluding reality, for manifesting our technological conquests, or just as a cautionary saga.

 Here we’ll discuss certain movies that highlight the approach of IoT in a compelling and engaging fashion and explore what message we can derive from these.